billy-mosse/jconsume/README.md

 Execution
 =======================

-Here we'll present several analysis toy examples and some of real programs (Em3d and MST)
+Here we'll present several analysis of toy examples and some of real programs (Em3d and MST).

 Toy examples
 --------